jasongrimes/jekyll-chapterbook/README.md

 there's a link to edit that page on GitHub.
 This allows you to make quick edits while reviewing.
-Upon saving the edit form at GitHub, your Jekyll site can be automatically rebuilt and deployed.
+Upon saving the edit form at GitHub, your GitHub Pages site can be automatically rebuilt and deployed.

 This even works reasonably well from a mobile device.
 The ability to review and edit from mobile is one of my favorite features of this theme.